Jari Kurri: Legacy

-Kurri finished his career as the highest scoring European-born-and-trained player in NHL history, with 601 goals, 797 assists, and 1,398 points.
+Kurri finished his career as the highest-scoring European-born-and-trained player in NHL history, with 601 goals, 797 assists, and 1,398 points.
 (Stan Mikita, who was born in Slovakia, but raised in Canada, retired 18 seasons before Kurri with 926 assists and 1,467 points.)
 Kurri has since been passed in all three categories by Jaromír Jágr, who also passed all of Mikita's marks.
 Kurri has since also been bested in goals by Teemu Selänne (the current record-holder for NHL goals scored by a Finn), and in assists by Nicklas Lidström.
 He was also the highest ranked non-Canadian in NHL points and goals; the only non-Canadian with more assists at Kurri's retirement was American Phil Housley, since passed by Mike Modano.
 Kurri finished with 106 career playoff goals and 233 playoff points, third all-time behind Gretzky and Messier.
 His 1,398 points are 19th all-time, and the third highest among players trained in Europe behind Jágr and Selänne.
-He is 18th in all-time goals with 601, and was the leading Finn in that department until Selänne passed him in 2010.
-He is the second leading point-scorer in Oilers history, with 1,043 points in 754 games, behind Gretzky.
+He is 18th in all-time goals with 601 and was the leading Finn in that department until Selänne passed him in 2010.
+He is the third leading point-scorer in Oilers history, with 1,043 points in 754 games, behind Gretzky and Connor McDavid.
 His No. 17 has been retired by the Edmonton Oilers, the Finnish national team, and Jokerit.
 In addition, the Jari Kurri trophy is given to the most valuable player in the SM-liiga playoffs.
 In 2000, he was named along with longtime linemate Gretzky to the International Ice Hockey Federation Hall of Fame.
 In 1998, he was ranked number 50 on The Hockey News list of the 100 Greatest Hockey Players, the highest-ranking Northern European player (1998).
 In addition, he was the first Finn to be inducted into the Hockey Hall of Fame, doing so in 2001.